 $ cd mbed-os-program $ mbed ls -a mbed-os-program (mbed-os-program) `- mbed-os (https://github.com/ARMmbed/mbed-os#89962277c207)

-Note: If you want to start from an existing folder in your workspace, you can simply use
+Note: If you want to start from an existing folder in your workspace, you can use

-mbed new ., which will initialize an mbed program, as well as a new Git or Mercurial repository in that folder.
+mbed new ., which initializes an mbed program, as well as a new Git or Mercurial repository in that folder.

 Creating a new program for mbed OS 2